 The Hundred

-The Hundred is an excellent Pilates exercise that targets the abdominal muscles, arms, and legs and can be useful for runners who want to improve their strength and conditioning.
+The Hundred targets the abdominals, arms, and legs and can be a useful conditioning exercise for runners who want to build core endurance (5).

-- Lie on your back with your knees bent, feet flat on the mat, and arms reaching towards the ceiling.
+- Lie on your back with your knees bent, feet flat on the mat, and arms reaching toward the ceiling.

 - Lift your head, neck, and shoulders off the mat.

-- Engage your abs and extend your arms and legs, hovering them off the mat.
+- Engage your abdominals and extend your arms and legs, hovering them off the mat.

 - Begin pumping your arms up and down, inhaling for five pumps and exhaling for five pumps.